lhf552004/quiz-project/doc/individual_submission/sprint 2/anton-vynnyk-task.md

 4. Do the perfomance review of team members **DONE**

-5. Create UI Unit Test for Single Quiz Page
+5. Create UI Unit Test for Login Page

 6. Create documentation for Admin Page UI